Towards Web3 Applications: Easing the Access and Transition: Research Result

-\textit{2) \textbf{Usability - Flexible Access Control: }} The developed flexible access control can implement access control policies as designed.
-The service provider can define access control policies, including data storage policies, write policies, and read policies.
+\textit{2) \textbf{Usability - flexible access control: }} The developed flexible access control can implement access control policies as designed.
+The service provider can define access control policies, including data storage and write and read policies.
 The smart contract on the Hyperledger Fabric enforces all the policies and controls access to on-chain data.
-The developed access control mechanism has been confirmed by all interviewees.
-The second interviewee stated ``\textit{The system can enforce all the expected data governance and access control policies.}'', and the third interviewee stated ``\textit{In evaluating the solution we have demonstrated that a DLT Hyperledger layer can meet the required success criteria related to cross-country access control and user-management; as well as, connecting to a traditional SaaS workflow management layer.}''
+All surveyees have confirmed the developed access control mechanism.
+The second surveyee stated, ``\textit{The system can enforce all the expected data governance and access control policies.}'', and the third surveyee stated ``\textit{In evaluating the solution we have demonstrated that a DLT Hyperledger layer can meet the required success criteria related to cross-country access control and user-management; as well as connecting to a traditional SaaS workflow management layer.}''

-\textit{3) \textbf{Usability - Compatible User Management: }} The developed user management compatibly manages Web2 and Web3 users.
-When a user submits a Web2 registration request, both Web2 and Web3 accounts are simultaneously created and then managed by the developed framework.
+\textit{3) \textbf{Usability - compatible user management: }} The developed user management compatibly manages Web2 and Web3 users.
+When a user submits a Web2 registration request, Web2 and Web3 accounts are simultaneously created and managed by the developed framework.
 When users log in and submit requests, the framework can perform authentication with the users' Web2 credentials and process Web3 requests and responses in the representation of the users.
-All interviewees are satisfied with the developed user management.
-The second and fourth interviewees stated ``\textit{A user can use one identity to access Web2 and Web3 services.}'' and ``\textit{Web2 programmers are not required to touch too much.}''
+All chosen surveyees are satisfied with the developed user management.
+The second and fourth surveyees stated, ``\textit{A user can use one identity to access Web2 and Web3 services.}'' and ``\textit{Web2 programmers are not required to touch too much.}''

-\textit{4) \textbf{Usability - Easy Integration with Existing Platforms and Services: }} The developed system seamlessly integrates with existing service management on ServiceNow.
+\textit{4) \textbf{Usability - easy integration with existing platforms and services: }} The developed system seamlessly integrates with existing service management on ServiceNow.
 All operations are conducted in ServiceNow, including login, access control policy management, and service ticket management.
-The workflow keeps the same with the Web2 version.
+The workflow remains the same with the Web2 version.
 Nevertheless, all data are securely saved on the Hyperledger rather than disconnected databases and can be verified with the Web3-certified data hash.
-As the second interviewee stated ``\textit{Users can access Web3-certified data services from the SaaS.
+As the second surveyee stated, ``\textit{Users can access Web3-certified data services from the SaaS.
 The complicated Web3 details are transparent to users.}''